saltstack/salt/doc/ref/states/requisites.rst

 simple.
 Make sure that the dependant state is executed before the depending state, and it the dependant state fails, don't run the depending state.
-So in the above examples the file ``/etc/vimrc`` will only be applied after the vim package is installed and only if the vim package is installed sucsessfully.
+So in the above examples the file ``/etc/vimrc`` will only be applied after the vim package is installed and only if the vim package is installed successfully.

 Watch
 -----